pcjdhhhh/RACER/README.md

 # RACER: Fast and Accurate Time Series Clustering with Random Convolutional Kernels and Ensemble Methods
-This repository is the official implementation of [RACER: Fast and Accurate Time Series Clustering with Random Convolutional Kernels and Ensemble Methods], submitted to ECML-PKDD 2025  (Under Review)
+This repository is the official implementation of [RACER: Fast and Accurate Time Series Clustering with Random Convolutional Kernels and Ensemble Methods]

 ## The overall execution process of applying the RACER algorithm to time series clustering.